ruby-verma/text-summarizater-cloudfunction/README.md

 ## Invoking the Cloud Function

-Since this Cloud Function is deployed with a HTTP trigger, you can directly invoke it.
+You can call this Cloud Function directly because it is deployed with an HTTP trigger.
 Sample calls are shown below:

 ```bash
 curl -m 70 -X POST https://$GCP_REGION-$GCP_PROJECT.cloudfunctions.net/text-summarizer-function \